-Service members and Families wanting to borrow from the Loan Closet should bring a valid I.D. card and PCS orders.
-Those not in PCS status may borrow from the Loan Closet if there are sufficient items.
-However, priority is given to those who are PCSing.
-The Loan Closet is available from 9:00 am until 3:30 pm.
-Items are available on a first come, first served basis.
+Service members and families wanting to borrow from the Loan Closet should bring a valid identification card and their permanent change of station orders.
+Those not on PCS status may borrow from the Loan Closet if there are sufficient items; however, priority is given to those who are PCSing.
+The Loan Closet is available from 9 a.m.-3:30 p.m.
+Items are available on a first-come, first-served basis.
 All items must be returned by the due date.
-Extensions may be granted by the Program Manager on a case by case basis.
-For more information, call the ACS at 703-696-0156/3510.
+Extensions may be granted by the program manager on a case-by-case basis.
+For more information, call the ACS at 703-696-3510.

 Orders are the most important document for a move.
 Until you have them, you do not know what you will be authorized.
 Be sure to read your orders as soon as you receive them.
 If they are not correct, make sure any changes needed are made prior to your PCS here.

 If the service member is going on temporary duty assignment in advance of PCS, it is important to designate someone as a power of attorney to take care of personal business in their absence.

 Services Provided by Joint Base Myer-Henderson Hall’s Relocation Readiness Program:

 In-processing is done daily for finance and military personnel.